Best Dog-Friendly Engagement Session Locations in Colorado

 Permit Required: No

 Caution: This is a high-elevation location with unpredictable weather, snow in the winter, and some rugged terrain.
 Your dog should be physically fit and able to withstand the high-altitude conditions.
-Additionally, other hikers and dogs may be around midday, so it’s best to schedule the session early in the day or at an off-peak time.
+Additionally, other hikers, dogs or even wildlife may be around midday, so it’s best to schedule the session early in the day or at an off-peak time.

 Red Rocks Park and Amphitheatre (Morrison, CO)